14.5 Blood

 14.5 Summary

-• is the liquid component of blood, and it makes up more than half of blood by volume.
+• Plasma is the liquid component of blood, and it makes up more than half of blood by volume.
 It consists of water and many dissolved substances.
 It also contains blood cells, including erythrocytes, leukocytes and thrombocytes.

 • Thrombocytes (also called platelets) are cell fragments that play important roles in blood clotting, or coagulation.
 They stick together at breaks in blood vessels to form a clot and stimulate the production of fibrin, which strengthens the clot.